Last Updated 2.17.25.

 If you want to understand the climate science and analysis procedures we used to present the above information, click here for a technical explanation of our climate research process.

-This page is dedicated to my millennial stepson James Torrey on his 29th birthday!
-It is his generation, along with generations x and y, that will hopefully solve this global challenge.
+This page is dedicated to my millennial stepson, James Torrey, on his 29th birthday!
+His generation and generations X and Y will hopefully solve this global challenge.